Yelp/engage.android/Eclipse_Import_Guide.md

 You can either:

-*   Clone the Janrain Engage for Android library from GitHub:
+*   Clone the Janrain Jump for Android library from GitHub:
-    `git clone git://github.com/janrain/engage.android.git`
+    `git clone git://github.com/janrain/jump.android.git`
-*   Or, [download an archive](http://github.com/janrain/engage.android/tags) of the library
+*   Or, [download an archive](http://github.com/janrain/jump.android/tags) of the library

 **Note:** We recommend that you clone the GitHub repository, and checkout the `master` branch.
 The `master` is the stable branch with all the latest bug fixes.
 By using git to clone the repository, it's easy to keep